WEST COAST BASEBALL STADIUMS

 Owned by the City of Oakland and Alameda County, the Coliseum houses more than just a baseball team.
 O.Co hosts concerts, conventions, and also the Oakland Raiders.
 The stadium sits next to Oracle Arena where the NBA’s Golden State Warriors play their home games.

-SAFECO FIELD - SEATTLE MARINERS
+T-MOBILE PARK - SEATTLE MARINERS

 Opening in 1999, Safeco Field has great views of the Seattle skyline and a one-of-a-kind sunset.
 Some seafood which is not available in other ballparks including crab sandwiches in left field is one thing that makes Safeco unique.